Kristina01111000/WordPressTheme/README.md

 	- change header right pages to link to courses
 	- add section to front page about the course
 	- add tab to header pages paragraphs

+Need from Dr. W:

+	-> get monthly topic articles from dr w
+		-> add them to the course
+		-> make headings for each lesson in course be the names of the tags -> get images/ video from dr w
+		-> images in email document
+		-> is he going to make videos?
+	-> get word document from dr w
+		-> needed to fill in all missing text everywhere
+	- courses are going to be powerpoints w/ voice over

 To do:

 	- on index page, numbers dont lie section css not working